User Guide

 fill=value |

-force trig even if scan is not complete.
+force trig even if the scan is not complete.
 Remaining scans are filled with value if specified, else data is kept unchanged |

 clear |